przemek83/volbx/README.md

 ## Testing
 1) Compile project.
 2) Run target named tests.
 3) Check test output, all tests should have status `PASSED`.

 Tests are done using Qt test framework.

 ## Potential further improvements
 * Clean and simplify whole code (it was created between 2010 and 2013 when I had only few years of experience and veeery little knowledge how good code should look like...).
 * Upgrade whole code to use C++17.
-* Migrate testing and Updater parts to Cmake.
 * Increase test coverage.

 ## More screenshots: